WTJEE/mongo-configs/.github/wiki/Creating-Configs.md

 Call `get("plugin-settings", "broadcastIntervalSeconds", Integer.class)` to read a single property without loading the whole document.

-Continue with [Messages API](Messages-API) to publish language-specific strings or jump to the [Example Plugin](Example-Plugin) for a complete walkthrough.
+Continue with [Messages API](Messages-API) to publish language-specific strings or jump to the [Example Plugin](Example-Plugin) for a complete Paper integration.